Jacksoor/serviette/docs/operations/networking.rst

    net.ipv4.ip_forward=1

 Make sure there are appropriate bridge and veth interfaces.
-For Debian/Ubuntu, these can be configured inside ``/etc/network/interfaces``:
+For Debian/Ubuntu, these can be configured inside ``/etc/network/interfaces`` (with bandwidth throttling managed by wondershaper):

 .. code-block:: none